bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/On Terunael/Notes On The Expedition To Axos.md

 **The Axos and the Vallorn**

 After discussion with Istacia, I also spent some time speaking to Ilarch Maxatious.
 He had little interest in the history of Visokuma, but a great deal of interest in the vallorn.
-To him, and to the Grand Ilarch of Kantor, it represents a lost [[Opportunity]].
+To him, and to the Grand Ilarch of Kantor, it represents a lost Opportunity.
 The taint of the vallorn keeps them out of the woodlands, but they represent a vast source of untapped wealth.
 Not only are there potentially great reserves of [[Ambergelt]], dragonbone, and beggar's lye in Visokuma but there is apparently a great Forest of weirwood trees.

 We know from the liberation of Miaren and Therunin that the Vallorn does not taint Weirwood trees.
 The great forest spoken of a thousand years ago, that Istacia says brought the Terunael here in the first place, almost certainly still exists - but choked by the miasma and crowded with husks and abominable spawn.